Academic Transformation FAQs

 Broadly, the academic transformation is meant to ensure our long-term ability to advance research-based societal solutions and an experiential education of the highest quality, attract a broader student base that believes in the value of a Drexel degree, and expand the local and global partnerships that position us to lead through this time of rapid change and far into the future.

-A: Implementing Drexel’s academic transformation is expected to take three years, or by the start of the 2027-2028 academic year, to complete.
-Working groups for the recommendations will be formed following the review of Faculty Senate, which could happen as early as mid-October.
+Implementing Drexel’s academic transformation is expected to take three years, or by the start of the 2027-2028 academic year, to complete.
+An initial group of working groups and their memberships are expected to be announced in mid-November.

 The fall 2024 quarter is expected to be a time of transition in colleges and schools affected by the restructuring.
 Academic leadership will work with faculty and professional staff within those units to identify opportunities for greater curricular and academic integration.
 The move to the semester calendar would be expected to take place by Fall 2027; more details will be shared once finalized.